 The children of Israel were surrounded by prophets that claimed to be speaking for God but they were actually false prophets.
 In fact, by most accounts in the Old Testament, most "prophets" were false prophets and there were two kinds.
 First, there were prophets associated with other gods.
 For [more]

 The word Bible is from the Greek and Latin meaning "book" or "books".
-The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) and might also be referred to as the Holy Writ, Holy Scriptures or Word of God.
-It is [more]
+The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) that together might also be referred to as the Holy Writ, Holy Scriptures or Word of God. [more]

 Scripture interprets Scripture is built on the belief that all Scripture is from God.
 Essentially, if all of the Bible is from an unchanging God then it must also be inerrant and without contradiction.
 It's from one, divine author.
 Therefore, the goal should be to let Scripture interpret Scripture.
 We [more]